Harmades/harmades.github.io/src/content/post/csharp-interface.md

 # C# vs Java interface

 In an object-oriented language, interface defines a contract that implementing classes follow.
 Java and C# have them, but C# gives you more restrictions about the way you implement interface.

 Let's take the cloneable example.
-If you choose to implement a Cloneable contract, it provides you a clone method, which returns a copy of the object instance.

-So you come up with a Cloneable interface, which specifies the clone method.
-It returns a Cloneable, because you don't know what type the implementing class will be.
+If you choose to implement the ```Cloneable``` contract, it provides you a ```clone``` method, which returns a copy of the object instance.
+So you come up with a ```Cloneable``` interface, which specifies the clone method : it returns a ```Cloneable```, because you don't know what type the implementing class will be.

-In Java, it is possible to implement the interface, changing the return type to some more specific type.
+In Java, it is possible to implement the interface and change the return type to some more specific type.
 It is safe to do so, as you do not break the contract !
 This is called return type covariance :

 ```java
 public interface Cloneable {